aneeshdurg/aneeshdurg.github.io/_posts/2020-8-19-mandelbrot-set.md

 <canvas id="glcanvas"></canvas>

-Click/right-click on the canvas to zomm in/out!
+Click/double-click on the canvas to zoom in/out!

 Today I thought I'd work on a really quick vizualization of the mandelbrot set.
 It's one of the most iconic images when it comes to showing of beautiful